-The mission of the Office of Admissions is to admit to AUD's degree programs students who possess appropriate credentials and the demonstrated capacity and potential to successfully complete the educational programs provided by the university and meaningfully participate in the total educational experience offered by AUD.
+The Mission of the Office of Admissions is to admit to AUD's degree programs students who possess appropriate credentials and the demonstrated capacity and potential to successfully complete the educational programs provided bv the university meaningfully participate in the total educational experience offered by AUD.
 The Admissions Office consists of a professional team that assists prospective students gain accessibility to opportunities in higher education.
 The Admissions team is held to a high level of integrity and is charged with providing quality service and accurate information to all students.

-AUD ADMISSIONS OFFICE
+AUD OFFICE OF ADMISSIONS

-P. O. Box 28282, Dubai, UAE T. +971 4 399 9000 admissions@aud.edu www.aud.edu For specific admissions requirements, please check the AUD Undergraduate Catalog on our website or contact the Admissions Office.
+P. O. Box 28282, Dubai, UAE T. +971 4 399 9000 admissions@aud.edu www.aud.edu For specific admissions requirements, please check the AUD Undergraduate Catalog at our website or contact the Admissions Office.

-IN THE UAE & THE USA
+ACCREDITED IN THE UAE & THE USA

 AUD is officially licensed by the U.A.E.
 Ministry of Education - Higher Education Affairs (MOE-HEA) The Ministry has accredited the university's undergraduate and graduate programs, in addition to Certificate programs in Middle Eastern Studies and Professional Teaching.
-The university is also accredited in the USA by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Bachelor's and Master's degrees.